json-schema-org/community/CHARTER.md

 The TSC follows a formal consensus seeking decision making model.

 When a TSC member looks for a decision to be made, they must start by assessing if they feel it warrants potentially being a non-public discussion and decision.
 The TSC member must reach out to the TSC chairs to request a non-public discussion and decision.
-A discussion and decision will be non-public at the discression of the TSC chairs.
+A discussion and decision will be non-public at the discretion of the TSC chairs.
 It is expected that decision discussions and voting will only be non-public in rare circumstances.

 A decision discussion may be raised by creating an Issue in the community repo.
 --?
 OK with this being in the community repo or should we have a new TSC repo?-- The Issue should include introductory information about the decision that needs to be made.
 It should follow the provided template, and must have the label tsc-decision.

 The TSC member who raised the call for a decision should indicate if they request the short consensus process.
 If they do, a vote is called to see if the other members agree.
-If the vote is unanimous, the short concensus model is started, otherwise, the standard consensus process is started.
+If the vote is unanimous, the short consensus model is started, otherwise, the standard consensus process is started.

 The short consensus process is designed for small trivial issues where the resolution feels likely obvious, and the member who proposes the agenda item has at least one clear resolution to present.
 The agenda item owner should present the possible solution they are advocating for, and ask for a test for agreement.
 If consensus is not clearly reached, the short consensus process is ended and the standard consensus process is started.

-The standard consensus process is desgined for all non-trivial decisions.
+The standard consensus process is designed for all non-trivial decisions.
 The standard consensus process should progress through the following seven stages.

 1. Introduction and clarify the issue
-2. Open the discussion - Share needs and perspecitves on the issue
+2. Open the discussion - Share needs and perspectives on the issue
 3. Explore ideas in a broad discussion
 4. Form a proposal
 5. Amend the proposal